Iristallite/Iristallite/Devices.md

   * Storage: 256GB internal UFS 3.1
   * Storage 2: "GameStop" (Lexar) 256GB microSD Express
   * Screen: 1920x1080 capacitive IPS LCD, up to 120hz with VRR
-  * Mods: None even *exist* as of yet (June 2026)
+  * Mods: None even *exist* as of yet (July 2026)
-* New Nintendo 2DS XL
+* Joker (New Nintendo 2DS XL)
   And the award for worst console name goes to...
-  Pressured my mom into buying it at GameStop when I was either 11 or 13, I forgot when exactly.
+  >Pressured my mom into buying it at GameStop when I was either 11 or 13, I forgot when exactly.
-  Unfortunately it shuts off if you press too hard, and what qualifies as "too hard" has progressively gotten worse to the point where it's now unusable.
+  Unfortunately it shuts off if you press too hard, and what qualifies as "too hard" has progressively gotten worse to the point where it's now almost unusable.
   Very sad considering the market for used 3DSes in USA/CAN is almost entirely composed of scalpers...
   * Model: JAN-001
   * Colour: White/Orange
+  * OFW: 11.17.0-50U
+  * CFW: Luma3DS v13.3.3
-  * Storage: SanDisk 64GB microSD (ironically has a Switch logo on it)
+  * Storage: SanDisk "Legend of Zelda" 64GB microSD
+  <sup>...that ironically has the Nintendo Switch logo on it</sup>
   * Screen 1: 400x240* TN LCD
-  *Actually the same 800x240 TN LCD found in the New **3**DS XL, but with the 3D feature rendered inaccessible
+  <sup>*Appears to be the same 800x240 TN LCD found in the New **3**DS XL, but with the 3D feature rendered inaccessible?</sup>
   * Screen 2: 320x240 resistive TN LCD
 * PS Vita
   Somehow, it took until my *third* Vita to finally get one that works fully...
   ...AND THEN IT GOT STICK DRIFT.
 DAMN IT.
 (I will replace the left stick... sometime)
   * Model: PCH-2001 (Slim)
   * Colour: Black
-  * Storage: 256GB microSD (via SD2Vita adapter)
+  * Storage: Silicon Power 256GB microSD (via SD2Vita adapter)
   * Screen: 960x544 capacitive LCD
 * Nintendo DSi
   Weirdly enough, it's an Australia/New Zealand region console... in Canada.